marcmylemans/marcmylemans.github.io/_posts/2025-10-11-Migrate-HyperV-to-Proxmox.md

 ---

-## Step 1 — Prepare the VM
+## 1. Prepare the VM

 1. Inside your Hyper-V VM, install the latest stable **VirtIO drivers**:
    [Download VirtIO ISO](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso)

 2. Mount the ISO, install all drivers, then shut down the VM.

-3. Export the VM from Hyper-V:
-   - Open Hyper-V Manager → right-click the VM → **Export**
+3. Export the VM from Hyper-V, Open Hyper-V Manager.
+Right-click the VM and choose **Export**
-   - Choose a destination folder.

 ---

-## Step 2 — Convert the Disk
+## 2. Convert the Disk

 Use **qemu-img** to convert your `.vhdx` disk to `.qcow2`.